ablab/graphamr/docs/usage.md

 ### `--abricate_db`

-Use this to specify the path to databases for abricate
+Use this to specify database to use

 ### `--abricate_minid`